stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 ## Create a User Account

-Now that we've created an Application, let's create a user Account!
+Now that we've created an `Application`, let's create a user `Account`!
 To do this, you'll need to use your application (*created in the previous step*):

     > var account = {